jhpyle/docassemble/_docs/functions.md

 # What is a function?

-A function is a piece of code that takes one or more pieces of input and returns something as output.
+A function is a piece of code that takes one or more pieces of input and returns something as output or does something behind the scenes.
 For example:

 {% include side-by-side.html demo="function" %}